 Isabell Neise

-With the United Nations Economic Commission for Europe’s (UNECE) new regulations on cybersecurity for autonomous and automated vehicles being adopted in the summer of 2020, the ISS as a working member of the World Forum for the Harmonization of Vehicle Regulations (WP.29), started a dialogue initiative surrounding the new regulations.
+With the United Nations Economic Commission for Europe’s (UNECE) new regulations on cybersecurity for autonomous and automated vehicles being adopted in the summer of 2020, the Institute for Security and Safety as a working member of the World Forum for the Harmonization of Vehicle Regulations (WP.29), started a dialogue initiative surrounding the new regulations.

 Institute for Security and Safety GmbH